Gabriella Papadakis: 2013–14 season: Senior International Debut

 Papadakis/Cizeron decided to move up to the senior level for the 2013–14 season.
 They made their senior international debut at the International Cup of Nice, winning gold.
-The duo then competed at two senior Grand Prix assignments, placing fifth at the 2013 Trophée Eric Bompard and seventh at the 2013 Rostelecom Cup.
+The duo competed at two senior Grand Prix assignments, placing fifth at the 2013 Trophée Eric Bompard and seventh at the 2013 Rostelecom Cup.

 Initially named as alternates for the 2014 European Championships, they were called up when Nathalie Péchalat / Fabian Bourzat withdrew.
 They placed 15th at the event, held in January in Budapest, and 13th at the 2014 World Championships, held in March in Saitama.

 2014–15 season: World and European Champions & Re-location

 In July 2014, Papadakis/Cizeron relocated with Haguenauer to Montreal, Quebec, Canada.
 Marie-France Dubreuil, Patrice Lauzon, and Pascal Denis joined Haguenauer as the duo's coaches.
 Their free dance was inspired by a ballet, Le Parc.
 The two began their season by winning an ISU Challenger Series event, the 2014 Skate Canada Autumn Classic, where they defeated Piper Gilles / Paul Poirier.
 In November, Papadakis/Cizeron reached their first Grand Prix podium, winning gold at the 2014 Cup of China ahead of Maia Shibutani / Alex Shibutani and 2014 World champions Anna Cappellini / Luca Lanotte.
 Beating Gilles/Poirier again, they took their second GP title at the 2014 Trophée Éric Bompard and qualified for their first Grand Prix Final.
 At the latter event, held in December 2014 in Barcelona, they placed fifth in the short dance, third in the free dance, and third overall behind Kaitlyn Weaver / Andrew Poje and Madison Chock / Evan Bates.

 In January 2015, Papadakis/Cizeron ranked first in both segments at the 2015 European Championships in Stockholm and took the gold medal by a margin of 8.45 points over the World champions, Anna Cappellini / Luca Lanotte.

 In March, they competed at the World Championships in Shanghai, China.
 Ranked fourth in the short dance and first in the free dance, they finished first overall ahead of Madison Chock / Evan Bates, whom they outscored by 2.94 points.
 They were the first French skaters to win a World title since 2008 and the youngest World champions in ice dance in 49 years.